ibm-cloud-docs/cloud-object-storage/basics/order-storage.md

 ## Deleting a service instance
 {: delete-instance}

 When a service instance is deleted, the data is not deleted immediately.
-Instead, it is scheduled for reclamation a week after the user requests deletion, after which the data is irreversibly destroyed, and the bucket names will be made available.
+Instead, it is scheduled for reclamation (by default this is set to take 7 days), after which the data is irreversibly destroyed, and the bucket names will be made available for reuse.
+It is also possible to [restore a deleted resource](/docs/resources?topic=resources-manage_resource#restore-resource) that has not yet been reclaimed.

 It is possible to check the status of a reclamation, as well as force or cancel a scheduled reclamation using the [the {{site.data.keyword.cloud}} Platform CLI](/docs/cli?topic=cloud-cli-ibmcloud_commands_resource#ibmcloud_resource_reclamations).

 It is not possible to delete a Service Instance if there is a bucket with an active Immutable Object Storage policy or legal hold on any objects.
 The policy will need to expire before the data can be deleted.
 It isn't possible to delete a Service Instance if there is a permanent retention policy in place.
 {: important}

-It is only possible to manually manage reclamation for instances with a Standard plan.
+Currently, the reclamation can be scheduled for COS standard plan instances only.
 {: note}